BackofenLab/HVSeeker/README.md

 **Multiple Preprocessing Methods:** Choose from padding, contigs assembly, or sliding window approaches.
 **Model Training and Prediction:** Train models from scratch or use existing models to make predictions.
 **Customizable Sequence Lengths and Window Sizes:** Adjust based on your dataset needs.

+## Hardware
+We are currently using one single NVIDIA Tesla T4, 16 GB GPU for training.
+If you only want to predict and test using HVSeeker you can also make use of your CPU.

 ## Prerequisites
 Before you run this script, ensure you have the following installed: